Lucious Lyon: Storyline

 Lucious Lyon was born Dwight Walker.
 He grew up in Philadelphia, Pennsylvania, and began selling drugs to support himself at age nine as an orphan, after his father was "killed" by the Nation of Islam, the details of which have yet to be revealed.
 He met his future wife, Loretha Holloway (whom he named Cookie), who helped him sell drugs to finance his rap music career.
 Cookie is eventually arrested and sentenced to prison.
 Lucious then divorces her and raises their three young sons with the help of Vernon Turner (Malik Yoba) and Cookie's cousin, Bunkie Williams (Antoine McKay).
 Eventually, Cookie and Lucious remarry later on in the series.

 After becoming a successful rapper and singer, Lucious uses his drug money to build his own record company, Empire.
 After announcing his plans to take Empire public, Lucious is informed that he has ALS and is given 3 years to live.
 He soon becomes engaged to a younger woman and debutante named Anika Calhoun.
 His position in his company is threatened when Cookie returns from prison after having served her 17-year sentence, which was reduced due to her becoming an FBI informant (unbeknownst to Lucious).
 Cookie demands that Lucious give her half of Empire and the A&R position with the knowledge that he used drug money to finance the company.
 He refuses her demands, but nonetheless hires her on the company board and allows her to be the manager of their son Jamal, claiming that he "never wanted" him anyway due to his homosexuality.
 Lucious and Cookie pit Hakeem and Jamal against one another in an effort to prove who has more musical talent and to determine which one will inherit Empire.

 Meanwhile, Lucious orders Bunkie to spy on Cookie.
 Bunkie refuses to do so and instead attempts to blackmail him, demanding US$3 million to pay off his gambling debts.
 Lucious kills Bunkie after meeting with him later near the city docks.
 He pretends to grieve at Bunkie's funeral, and has his oldest son Andre lie to the police about his location the night of the shooting.

 Lucious gets Anika's father, a doctor, to sign a false statement of health concerning his ALS.
 He hires another doctor who secretly provides him with drugs from the black market, informing him that the drugs could possibly cure his ALS.
 The drugs only exacerbate his condition and he is rushed to the hospital.
 Once he recovers, he reveals his diagnosis to his family.
 Lucious and Cookie have a brief affair, which causes Anika to leave him and go to the company of his detested rival, Billy Berretti (Judd Nelson).
-Lucious discovers that Jamal has a possible daughter named Lola with his ex-wife Olivia (Raven Symone).
+Lucious discovers that Jamal has a possible daughter named Lola with his ex-wife Olivia (Raven-Symoné).
 He also hires security guards to better protect himself and his company.
 The head of security, Malcolm DeVeaux (Derek Luke), is a former Navy SEAL, whom Cookie flirts with to make Lucious jealous.